markshepherd/papr-firmware/Product/README.md

 If the PCB's power is coming from the battery connector, you must disconnect the 6-pin SPI after downloading, in order to run the board.
 If power is coming from the charger connector, you can leave the SPI connected.

 If you want to create a new project to run on the PAPR's MCU (for example some new kind of test code, or some experimental code):
-1. in Visual Studio, do `File > New`
+1. in Visual Studio, do `File > New > Project`, or select `Create a New Project` from Visual Studio's start page
-2. board.txt
+2. choose `Arduino Empty Project` and click `Next`
+3. choose a project name and location, choose `Create New Solution`, and click `Create`
+4. Do `Extensions > vMicro` and set IDE to `Arduino 1.6/1.8`
+5. Do `Extensions > vMicro` and set Board to `ATMega328P (Old Bootloader) (Arduino Nano)`
+6. Do `Extensions > vMicro > Uploader` and set Hardware Programmer to `AVRISP mkII`
+7. Do `Extensions > vMicro > Add Code > Add Local Board.txt`
+8. Edit the new file `board.txt` and add the line `build.f_cpu=8000000L`
+9. Do `Build > Configuration Manager...` and set Active Solution Configuration to `Release`
-3. you may want to add to your new project a copy of Hardware.h, Hardware.cpp, MySerial.h, and MySerial.cpp.
-The initialization code in Hardware will help you get the board correctly started up.
+11. Optional: add to your new project a copy of Hardware.h, Hardware.cpp, MySerial.h, and MySerial.cpp.
+Use the initialization code and pin defintions in Hardware to help you run the board correctly.

+Debugger: I have not succeeded in using a debugger on the PAPR.
+If you figure out how to do it, please update this Readme with instructions.

 ### Setting up `avrdude`